 If you own a piece of land that has both a residential property and excluded property on the same legal title such as a 2-storey building with a shop on the ground floor and a flat on the top floor, you can deduct interest for the portion of the property that is excluded.
 You’ll need to apportion your interest expenses between the different parts of the land using the standard tax apportionment principles.

 Example: Tāmati owns a 2-storey building with dual purpose

 Tāmati owns a 2-storey building with mixed residential and commercial use.
 The ground floor is a clothing store and the upper storey is rented out as long-term residential accommodation.
 The whole building is on a single legal title.

 Tāmati has 1 loan for the whole property.
 The upper-storey apartment is a residential property, but the clothing store on the ground floor is excluded.
 Following standard principles for apportionment, Tāmati calculates that the clothing store on the ground floor accounts for 55%, and the upper storey for 45%, of the interest paid on his loan.

-Therefore, Tāmati would be subject to interest limitation for 45% of his interest expense, as this would be interest that relates to affected property.
+So, Tāmati would be subject to interest limitation for 45% of his interest expense, as this would be interest that relates to affected property.
 For the period from 1 October 2021 to 31 March 2025, a portion of the 45% would not be deductible.